1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: An all natural fritter with great ingredients
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We strived to make the best all natural fritter without added preservatives and made in the USA.
+Our ingredients include the following Rice Flour, All Purpose Flour, Cream of Wheat, Gram Flour, Onions, Green Chilis, Coriander Leaf, Salt, Sugar, Corn Oil, and Water.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg